 The Teddy Robinson stories are childhood favourites of mine and I still have my old, battered copy of More About Teddy Robinson with its curled up, brown pages and the illustrations that I coloured as a child.
-I was delighted to discover that the stories have been reprinted in a new collection and we gave my daughter her own copy on International Book Giving Day.
+I was delighted to discover that the stories have been reprinted in a new collection and we gave our daughter her own copy on International Book Giving Day.

 The stories are based on the adventures of Joan G. Robinson’s daughter’s bear.
-In this new edition Deborah Sheppard, Joan’s daughter, explains how she got Teddy Robinson when she was six, how Mummy made him a pair of trousers and how he accompanied her everywhere.
+In this new edition Deborah Sheppard, Joan’s daughter, explains how she received Teddy Robinson when she was six, how Mummy made him a pair of trousers and how he accompanied her everywhere.

 Teddy Robinson belongs to Deborah and although Mummy and Daddy appear in the story they are very much in the background.
 In several stories Deborah and Teddy Robinson are joined by cousin Philip and Deborah’s friends Andrew and Mary-Anne who bring their own friends with them.
 Andrew’s toy dog Spotty makes us laugh when he makes rude remarks throughout Teddy Robinson’s concert while Mary Anne’s doll, Jacqueline, plays Sleeping Beauty to ‘prince’ Teddy Robinson and is also a guest at his birthday party.